gcallah/Rationalism/AntiRats2/FirstDrafts/intro.md

 *Owen Barfield* (1898-1997) was a philosopher and poet.
 As a member of the Inklings, he was a friend of both J.R.R.
 Tolkein and C.S.
 Lewis.

+*G.L.S.
+Shackle* (1903-1992) was an English economist.
+A student of both the Austrian and Keynesian schools, he critiqued contemporary mathematical economics for its pretense of determinism.
+Instead, his work stressed the true creative power of human choice.

 *Gregory Bateson* (1904-1980) was an English anthropologist